Christopher Cooper - Assistant Professor / Digital Initiatives Librarian

-Mary joined SNHU in 2014 as an assistant professor and eLearning librarian for the College of Online and Continuing Education (COCE) where she provides direct support to the curriculum development teams, advisors and instructors and serves as a reference librarian.
-Prior to coming to SNHU, Zickafoose worked as a faculty member and reference and instruction librarian with Green River Community College and with Lake Washington Institute of Technology in the Seattle metro area.
+Mary joined SNHU in 2014 as an Assistant Professor and eLearning Librarian.
+She serves as the library liaison for the College of Online and Continuing Education (COCE).
+Zickafoose came to SNHU from Seattle where she was a full time faculty member and held Reference and Instruction Librarian positions with Green River Community College, and before that with Lake Washington Institute of Technology.

-Zickafoose received her Bachelor of fine Arts in Studio Arts from Sam Houston State University, Huntsville, Texas and her Master of Science Library and Information Science from Drexel University, Philadelphia, Pennsylvania.
+Zickafoose received her Bachelor of Fine Arts (BFA) in studio arts from Sam Houston State University.
+From Drexel University, she was awarded a Master of Science (MS) in Information Systems, and a second MS in Library and Information Science with a concentration in Digital Libraries.

 Steve Robichaud - Associate Professor / Technical

 Steve Robichaud has served as the Technical Services Librarian at Shapiro Library since 2008.
 He previously held positions at Clemson University and Fitchburg State University.
 He received his BA from Fitchburg State University and his MLIS from Simmons College.

 Robichaud oversees the daily operations of the Technical Services Department, including acquisitions, cataloging, government documents, periodicals and the physical processing of library materials.